cleverbase/scal3/src/README.md

 Generate a P-256 ECDSA key pair and a PRF secret key for the subscriber.
 In production, protect these with a local secure area.

-Aborting upon failure, the [provider] and [subscriber] execute their assigned functions in this order:
+Aborting upon failure, the provider and subscriber execute their assigned functions in this order:

-1. [subscriber]: derive a mask, obtain randomness, [subscriber::register] and send a key with a verifier.
+1. subscriber: derive a mask, obtain randomness, register and send a key with a verifier.
-2. [provider]: derive the secret and [provider::accept].
+2. provider: derive the secret and accept.

-In production, the [provider] would need to furthermore verify possession of the device key and bind these, for example in a public key certificate.
+In production, the provider would need to furthermore verify possession of the device key and bind these, for example in a public key certificate.